gelicia/zoomWorldMap/README.md

 Bugs
 ----
-- [ ] Moving from one place to another doesn't always move to the same way (like click Australia, then New Zealand)
+- [ ] Moving from one place to another doesn't always move to the same way (like click Australia, then New Zealand.
+Russia to Norway also screws it up)
 - [ ] Zooming in and out doesn't transition the outlines correctly

 Map from https://gist.github.com/mbostock/4090846